Applications Header

 To overcome these challenges and enhance performance in modern micro-hybrid systems, detailed, real-time understanding of electrochemical processes at the electrode-electrolyte interface is required.

 Raman spectroscopy has emerged as a powerful, non-destructive analytical technique capable of providing high-resolution structural and chemical information on lead-acid battery components, including lead oxides, lead sulfates, and various forms of carbon additives.
 Raman spectroscopy is a precise, "technique of choice" for studying the formation of lead sulfate (PbSO4) crystals, which is the primary cause of capacity loss in partial state of charge operation.
-Raman imaging allows for the characterization of sulfation distribution along electrode cross-sections, providing insights into uneven material degradation and inactive areas.

-Lead Acid Battery Analysis.webp
+Lead Acid Battery Analysis.png

 IndiRAM CTR Series.png